nrwl/nx/docs/shared/react-standalone-tutorial/4-task-pipelines.md

 Inputs for your task caching includes by default any environment details and all the source code of the projects and dependencies affecting your project.

-When running a task, Nx will determine all the inputs for your task and create a hash that will be used to index your cache.
-If you've already run this task with the same inputs, your cache will already be populated at this index, and Nx will replay the results stored in the cache.
+When you run a task, Nx uses the inputs for your task to create a hash that is used as an index for the task results.
+If the task has already been run with the same inputs, Nx replays the results stored in the cache.

-If this index does not exist, Nx will run the command and if the command succeeds, it will store the result in the cache.
+If this index does not exist, Nx runs the command and if the command succeeds, it stores the result in the cache.

 {% card title="More On Customizing Inputs" description="See the Customizing Inputs Guide for more details on how to set inputs for your tasks." url="/concepts/task-pipeline-configuration" /%}